 Volunteers assist our Chaplains in a variety of ways including helping with bible study, assisting with church services, and providing NODA (No One Dies Alone) services.

-Volunteers work with the Hospitality Coordinator.
-Volunteers staff the desk at the Winona Health, Winona Clinic – South Entrance Monday through Friday.
+Volunteers work with the Valet staff at the Winona Health Clinic entrance information desk Monday through Friday.
 They greet patients and visitors, provide information as to where doctors/departments are located, answer questions, offer directions, issue vender name badges, and assist with other duties as needed.

 This is a free service for those who live alone.
 Volunteers call Telecare clients daily, providing extra reassurance and comfort to clients and their families.
 If the person is unable to be reached at home, someone close to them will be contacted to check on them.